shankhabasu/python-ach/README.rst

     :target: https://travis-ci.org/travishathaway/python-ach

 ACH file generator module for python.
-So far, this has been tested with “PPD” and “CCD” batches with addenda records.
+So far, this has been tested with "PPD" and "CCD" batches with addenda records.

 Example
 =======